telerik/blazor-docs/components/scheduler/edit-appointments.md

     * If the user is creating a new appointment the event handler arguments have their `IsNew` field set to `true` and the time slot the user clicked on is available in the `Start` and `End` of the event arguments object.
 If the user started insertion in the all-day row, the `IsAllDay` field of the event arguments is `true`.
     * You can cancel the event (set the `IsCancelled` field of the event arguments to `true`) to effectively make some appointments read-only or prevent appointment creation at certain time slots.
 If you do that, consider showing a messages to the user to notify them that the action was deliberately prevented.
     * You can also use it to implement a [custom edit/insert form](https://github.com/telerik/blazor-ui/tree/master/scheduler/custom-edit-form) to, for example, have more fields than the built-in ones, or implement custom validation.
 To do that, always cancel the event and implement the desired logic after that.
+    * `OnEdit` does not fire when the user drags to resize or move appointments, it fires only for the advanced edit form (double clicks on the appointment).
 * `OnCancel` - fires when the user clicks the `Cancel` button in the edit form or the `[x]` close button at the window titlebar to discard the changes they just made to an appointment.